nuzcraft/broughlike/README.md

     1. if next to floor space, consume floor and heal by .5
     2. if not next to floor space, call super.doStuff

+### tile.js

+1. replace
+    1. tile that starts as one type is returned as a new type
+2. dist
+    1. get a couple examples and make sure they return expected values
+3. Floor.stepOn
+    1. if monster is not player, do nothing
+    2. if floor is not treasure, do nothing
+    3. if monster is player and floor is treasure then increment score, remove treasure, call spawnMonster
+4. Exit.stepon
+    1. if monster is not player, do nothing
+    2. if level == num levels (and monster is player) then call addScore and showTitle
+    3. if level <> num levels (and monster is player) then increment level and call startLevel

 ## Tech Debt

 ### game.js